-As more GE crop varieties are commercialized, and particularly as new GE varieties carrying new functional traits (i.e., traits that affect the downstream uses of those crops) are developed, it will become increasingly advantageous to have new genetic tools available that restrict the unintentional transfer of those traits to other plants.
-Such tools could add to the safeguards that help protect identity-preserved crop production.
+As more GE crop varieties are commercialized, and particularly as new GE varieties carrying new functional traits (i.e., traits that affect the downstream uses of those crops) are developed, it will become increasingly advantageous to have new genetic tools available that restrict the unintentional transfer of those traits to other plants [CB: , without imposing any adverse impacts on the growth or quality of the crop, nor posing any risk of outcrossing].
+Such tools could add to the [safeguards][AO, KK: measures] that help protect identity-preserved crop production.

-One final important area of research, which will help in the monitoring of the ability of the commercial seed supply to meet the diverse needs of farmers, would be to gather data from industry on the levels of unintended GE presence in GE, non-GE and organic seed.
+One final important area of research, which will help in the monitoring of the ability of the commercial seed supply to meet the diverse needs of farmers, would be to gather data from industry on the levels of [unintended GE presence in GE, non-GE and organic seed][AO, KK: genetic purity they seek to maintain].
 This information, which would undoubtedly also be commercially sensitive, could be gathered and aggregated by ERS, and help to provide the public assurance about the continued quality and diversity of the U.S. seed supply.

 Recommendation III.

 USDA should fund and/or conduct research in a number of areas relevant to the promotion of coexistence in American agriculture.
+[LB: The research should be conducted in coordination with a pilot, insurance-based, compensation mechanism.]

 This research should include:

-Quantification of actual economic losses incurred by farmers as a result of unintended GE presence, and occurrences of these losses over time and in different geographies
+Quantification of actual [AO, KK: and documented] economic losses incurred by farmers as a result of unintended [GE][AO, KK: DELETE] presence, and occurrences of these losses over time and in different geographies

 Assessment of the efficacy of existing on-farm and post-farm gene flow mitigation techniques on a crop-by-crop basis and development of improved techniques as needed